Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 03:00 I haven't tried this yet, but I didn't even know this was here until recently.

-03:17 >> Pretty neat.
-There's some examples in there.
+03:18 There's some examples in there.

-03:21 >> I guess if anybody was trying to think of some way, because we have talked about lightweight ways to ship stuff, to Python stuff to people.
+03:25 because we have talked about like lightweight ways to ship stuff to Python stuff to people.

-03:43 It's easy to send a file, but sending a bunch of stuff is a little bit harder.
+03:42 But then and it's easy to send a file, but sending a bunch of stuff is a little bit harder.

-03:50 If they're developers, you can say, here's the repo.
+03:48 I mean, you could if they're if they're developers, you can say, here's the repo.

-03:53 Just download it, install requirements, and there you go.
+03:53 Just download it, install requirements.

 03:58 So this is kind of neat.

-04:10 all you're doing is pulling stuff in and running it anyway.
+04:10 All you're doing is pulling stuff in and running it anyway.

 04:13 Might as well just have it all zipped up already.

-04:16 >>Yeah, it's super cool.
+04:16 Yeah, it's super cool.

-04:18 Just a quick one.
+04:17 Just a quick one.

 04:19 Yeah.